-- Have students exchange papers with one another and fill in as the teacher.
+Have students exchange papers with one another.
 They could write a couple of things they think their classmate does well, a couple of things they think their classmate could improve and a couple of overall suggestions for how they might make the paper even better.

 This type of feedback encourages students to think critically while helping one another to improve.
 They do not necessarily need to grade one another’s papers; it is more important for them to analyze a student’s work to see what makes it good and what could make it better.

 This is a useful skill that they can use when doing their own work as well.
 When students are able to give themselves feedback on their own work, they will continually improve.
 Feedback will be an integral part of their learning.